jdubzanon/StockWidget/README.md

 * https://rapidapi.com/3b-data-3b-data-default/api/yahoo-finance-real-time1

-* Note: I do not make any money off this api, It is just the api i chose to build on.
+* Note: I do not make any money off this api, It is just the api i decided to build on based on price and information availability.

 Ensure you have the following installed on your system: